 Special Care is intended to be short-term, stabilising and safe care in a secure therapeutic environment, which aims to enable a child to return to a less secure placement as soon as possible based on need.
 A placement in Special Care requires an order from the High Court.

-Special Care units differ from general residential care in a number of ways: the units are secure, the child is detained, they offer higher staff to young person ratios, education is on-site and there is specialised input such as psychology services.
+Special Care Units differ from general residential care in a number of ways: the Units are secure, the child is detained, they offer higher staff to young person ratios, education is on-site and there is specialised input such as psychology services.
 The child is not detained as a result of criminal offences, but for their own safety and welfare.

-• Ballydowd, Dublin – a mixed gender unit
+- Ballydowd, Dublin – a mixed gender Unit

-- Coovagh House, Limerick – a mixed gender unit
+- Coovagh House, Limerick – a mixed gender Unit

-• Gleann Alainn, Cork – a female unit
+- Gleann Alainn, Cork – a female Unit

-At the end of December 2017, Tusla reported that 16 children were resident in Special Care Units, representing 0.3% of the 6,189 children in care.
+At the end of September 2018, Tusla reported that 13 children were resident in Special Care Units, representing 0.2% of the 6,072 children in care.
 All children in Special Care Units had an allocated social worker and all had a written care plan.